 - In 2018 Fiona graduated from the University of the Highlands and Islands, receiving a BA (with Distinction) in Applied Music, and in her spare time likes hiking, gardening, photography, embroidery, cooking, sewing and knitting.

-- In December 2018 Fiona moved to Inverness and also launched the first album of Orkney birdsong, 'Orkney at Dawn'.
-This link will take you to a slideshow of Orkney photographs along with a soundtrack of an Orkney beach in spring....
+- In December 2018 Fiona launched the first album of Orkney birdsong, 'Orkney at Dawn'.
+The first track can be heard here along with a slideshow of Orkney photographs:

 Orkney At Dawn